-please CHECK YOUR EMAIL and text messages on your phone regularly FOR THE LATEST COVID19 AND STUDIO PROGRAM UPDATES FROM ARTS PROJECT AUSTRALIA
+please CHECK YOUR EMAIL and text messages on your phone regularly FOR THE LATEST STUDIO PROGRAM UPDATES FROM ARTS PROJECT AUSTRALIA

 Thank you for your consideration during this difficult time.

 Zoom is a cloud-based video conferencing service you can use to meet with people online – either by video or audio-only or both, all while participating in live chats.
-The staff and artists have been using Zoom to catch up for their studio sessions and other meetings.
-It’s a great way to see each other, share artwork and make-work together in a social way.
-We can help you set up an account, so get in touch and we can go through the process with you.
+We can help you set up an account, so get in touch if needed.

 NOW THERE IS FLEXIBILITY TO BUY SMART DEVICES & TECHNOLOGY